Residually many BV homeomorphisms map a null set onto a set of full measure

 }

 \centerline{\sc Andrea Marchese}

 {\rightskip 1 cm \leftskip 1 cm \parindent 0 pt

-{\sc Abstract.} Let $Q=(0,1)^2$ be the unit square in $\mathbb{R}^2$.
-We prove that in a suitable complete metric space of $BV$ homeomorphisms $f:Q\rightarrow Q$ with $f_{|\partial Q}=Id$, the generical homeomorphism (in the sense of Baire categories) maps a null set in a set of full measure and vice versa.
-Moreover we observe that, for $1\leq p<2$, in the most reasonable complete metric space for such problem, the family of $W^{1,p}$ homemomorphisms satisfying the above property is of first category, instead.
+{\sc Abstract.} Let $Q$ be the open unit square in $\mathbb{R}^2$.
+We prove that in a natural complete metric space of $BV$ homeomorphisms $f:Q\rightarrow Q$ with $f_{|\partial Q}=Id$, residually many homeomorphisms (in the sense of Baire categories) map a null set onto a set of full measure, and vice versa.
+Moreover we observe that, for $1\leq p<2$, the family of $W^{1,p}$ homemomorphisms satisfying the above property is of first category.

 {\sc Keywords:} Sobolev homeomorphism, Baire categories, piecewise affine homeomorphism.